 7300 Pines Boulevard, Pembroke Pines, FL 33024

-Contact: Andrea Shaw ([email protected]) or Xavier Murphy ([email protected])
+Contact: Andrea Shaw (a[email protected]) or Xavier Murphy ([email protected])

 For more information about the 2013 Anancy Festival visit the website at http://www.anancyfestival.com or our Facebook page at